Here are some awesome baby food recipe books for anyone wanting to make their own baby food. Enjoy!

-The first time I made my own my own baby food for my daughter, I decided to be really efficient and make a lot.
+The first time I made my own baby food for my daughter, I decided to be really efficient and make a lot.
 I cooked a baby lasagna and gave it to my daughter.
 She hated it the first time.
 And the second.
 And the third.
 And I had 20 baby portions that I could do nothing else with than to throw away.
 I learned my lesson.
 Start small!!
 Especially if you have a picky eater (which my daughter actually wasn’t – but she generally preferred canned baby food for a long time.
 (Says something about my cooking at that time..!)

 But despite my first failure, I didn’t give up.
 And I improved.
 And I started to enjoy trying different baby food recipes.
 Since I have a passion for spices in my own foods, trying different cuisines, organic foods, vegetarian foods and also foods that are easy to make, I wanted to cook in similar ways for my children.